 Working in a terminal is an essential and every day part of any software or DevOps engineer’s life.
 A terminal is perhaps the most common interface most of us use.

-Console UIs are not so common these days, which is really strange.
+Terminal UIs are becoming more common these days, which is awesome.

 Using a browser based app is cool, but there is something really cool about a console UI.
-That’s why vacuum comes with a custom console UI for reviewing a linting run.
-I’m calling it the dashboard (for now)
+That’s why vacuum comes with a custom terminal UI for reviewing a linting run.
+I call it the dashboard

 Run the dashboard against an OpenAPI spec